mathewgomas-alfred/mathewgomas.io/reference_manual/preferences/general_settings.rst

 Select a cursor shape to use while the brush tools are used.
 This cursor will always be visible on the canvas.
 It is usually set to a type exactly where your pen nib is at.
 The available cursor types are shown below.

 Tool Icon
-    Shows the currently selected tool icon,even for the freehand brush.
+    Shows the currently selected tool icon, even for the freehand brush.

     .. image:: /images/en/Settings_cursor_tool_icon.png